 |Number of floors||Number of floors in building||Functional Analytics||Customer||Life of Contract - Purged on Request|

 |Number of occupants||Number of occupants per floor/building||Functional Analytics||Customer||Life of Contract - Purged on Request|

 |Floorplans||Building floorplans for UI visualization||Operation of Application||Customer||Life of Contract - Purged on Request|

-Customers access Comfy' products over the internet, using industry-standard secure and encrypted connections (TLS 1.0-1.2) using high-grade 2048-bit, SHA-256 certificates.
+Customers access Comfy products over the internet with industry-standard secure and encrypted connections (TLS 1.0-1.2) using high-grade 2048-bit, SHA-256 certificates.
 Individual user sessions are protected by unique session tokens which are verified on each transaction.

 Comfy tests all code for security vulnerabilities and other defects before release, and regularly performs network and application scans for vulnerabilities.